Anilturaga/aiide/README.md

 A natural question for the above snippet is how do we track the chat history?

 aiide has first-class support for memory.
-We have found that handling OpenAI JSON based schema is cumbersome and error-prone.
-So, we have abstracted the chat history into a pandas DataFrame.
+I found that handling OpenAI JSON based schema is cumbersome and error-prone.
+So, I had abstracted the chat history into a Pandas DataFrame.

 `messages` is a pandas DataFrame that stores all the messages, tool calls and responses of a chat session.